sorenlouv/backport/docs/configuration.md

 #### `githubUrl`

-Url that will be used when calling the Github Url.
+Url that will be used when calling the Github API.

 Example: `github.my-private-company.com`